cunybpl/nycet_pnp/src/content/guides/systems/water-cooled-chiller.md

 The compressor increases the temperature and pressure of the refrigerant between the evaporator and condenser sections of a chiller.
 A chiller may have one or more compressors.

 Water-cooled chillers typically have centrifugal compressors.
-Centrifugal compressors are dynamic compressors which increase refrigerant vapor pressure by converting the velocity pressure from the rotating impellers to static pressure in the discharged vapor.
+Centrifugal compressors are dynamic compressors, which increase refrigerant vapor pressure by converting the velocity pressure from the rotating impellers to static pressure in the discharged vapor.
 They can be driven with a constant-speed motor or a motor with a variable frequency drive (VFD).

 A centrifugal [compressor with a constant-speed motor](/documents/components/constant-speed-compressor-and-motor) uses variable guide vanes to change the speed of the gas as it enters the compressor, which changes the centrifugal force and the lift.
-Lift in a chiller system refers to the difference between the condenser water temperature leaving the chiller and the chilled water temperature leaving the chiller.
+"Lift" in a chiller system refers to the difference between the condenser water temperature leaving the chiller and the chilled water temperature leaving the chiller.

 A centrifugal compressor with a VFD on the motor varies the speed of the impeller to control the lift.